Skip to main content

 Real-time notifications

 Webhooks allow you to receive real-time notifications when events occur in your account.
-Get instant updates about audit completions, errors, and other important events without polling the API.
+Get instant updates about audit completions, errors, and other important events.

 What are webhooks?

 Webhooks are automated messages sent from our servers to your application when specific events occur.
-Instead of constantly checking for updates via API calls, webhooks push data to your endpoints instantly.
+Unlike traditional APIs where you poll for updates, webhooks push data to you instantly.

 Setting up webhooks